abhishek-kumar-code/Redfish_Public/Specification.md

 An example of the use of select might be:
 * GET /redfish/v1/Systems/1$select=Name,SystemType,Status/State

 When performing $select, Services shall return all of the requested properties of the referenced resource.
 The ["@odata.id"](#resource-identifier-property) and ["@odata.type"](#type-property) properties shall be in the response payload and contain the same values as if $select was not performed.
-If the  ["@odata.context"](#context-property) property is supported, it should be in the recommended format specified by the [Context property section](#context-property).
+If the ["@odata.context"](#context-property) property is supported, it shall be in the response payload and should be in the recommended format specified by the [Context property section](#context-property).
 If the ["@odata.etag"](#etag-property) property is supported, it shall be in the response payload and contain the same values as if $select was not performed.

 Any other supported syntax for $select is outside the scope of this specification.